 Lung diseases are some of the most common medical conditions in the world.
-Tens of millions of people suffer from lung disease in the U.S. Smoking, infections, and genetics are responsible for most lung diseases.
+Tens of millions of people have lung disease in the U.S. alone.
+Smoking, infections, and genes cause most lung diseases.

-The lungs are part of a complex apparatus, expanding and relaxing thousands of times each day to bring in oxygen and expel carbon dioxide.
-Lung disease can result from problems in any part of this system.
+Your lungs are part of a complex system, expanding and relaxing thousands of times each day to bring in oxygen and send out carbon dioxide.
+Lung disease can happen when there are problems in any part of this system.

 Lung Diseases Affecting the Air Sacs (Alveoli)

 Your airways branch into tiny tubes (bronchioles) that end in clusters of air sacs called alveoli.
 These air sacs make up most of your lung tissue.
 Lung diseases affecting your alveoli include:

 - Pneumonia.
 An infection of your alveoli, usually by bacteria or viruses, including the coronavirus that causes COVID-19.

 - Tuberculosis Pneumonia that slowly gets worse, caused by the bacteria Mycobacterium tuberculosis.

 - Emphysema.
 This happens when the fragile links between alveoli are damaged.
 Smoking is the usual cause.
 (Emphysema also limits airflow, affecting your airways.)